 Human trafficking is the only industry in which the supply and demand are the same thing: human beings.
 People demanding the sale of people.

 High demand drives the high volume of supply.
-Increasing demand from consumers for cheap goods incentivizes corporations to demand cheap labor, often forcing those at the bottom of the supply chain to exploit workers.
-Secondly, increased demand for commercial sex - especially with young girls and boys - incentivizes commercial sex venues including strip clubs, pornography, and prostitution to recruit and exploit children.
+Increasing demand from consumers for cheap goods incentivize corporations to demand cheap labor, often forcing those at the bottom of the supply chain to exploit workers.
+Secondly, increased demand for commercial sex - especially with young girls and boys - incentivize commercial sex venues including strip clubs, pornography, and prostitution to recruit and exploit children.